lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In broad terms, a PQ/T Hybrid can be used either to provide dual-algorithm security or to provide migration flexibility.
 Let's quickly explore both.

 Dual-algorithm security.
-The general idea is that the data is proctected by two algorithms such that an attacker would need to break both in order to compromise the data.
+The general idea is that the data is protected by two algorithms such that an attacker would need to break both in order to compromise the data.
 As with most of cryptography, this property is easy to state in general terms, but becomes more complicated when expressed in formalisms. {{sec-cons-non-separability}} goes into more detail here.
 One common counter-argument against PQ/T hybrid signatures is that if an attacker can forge one of the component algorithms, then why attack the hybrid-signed message at all when they could simply forge a completely new message?
 The answer to this question must be found outside the cryptographic primitives themselves, and instead in policy; once an algorithm is known to be broken it ought to be disallowed for single-algorithm use by cryptographic policy, while hybrids involving that algorithm may continue to be used and to provide value.

 Migration flexibility.
 Some PQ/T hybrids exist to provide a sort of "OR" mode where the client can choose to use one algorithm or the other or both.
 The intention is that the PQ/T hybrid mechanism builds in backwards compatibility to allow legacy and upgraded clients to co-exist and communicate.
 The Composites presented in this specification do not provide this since they operate in a strict "AND" mode, but they do provide codebase migration flexibility.
 Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC.
-Composites allow them to add to this an ML-DSA implementation which immediately starts providing benefits against long-term document integrity attacks even if that ML-DSA implemtation is still experimental, non-validated, non-certified, non-hardened implementation.
+Composites allow them to add to this an ML-DSA implementation which immediately starts providing benefits against long-term document integrity attacks even if that ML-DSA implementation is still experimental, non-validated, non-certified, non-hardened implementation.
 More details of obtaining FIPS certification of a composite algorithm can be found in {{sec-fips}}.

 ## Non-separability, EUF-CMA and SUF {#sec-cons-non-separability}

 The signature combiner defined in this document is Weakly Non-Separable (WNS), as defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}}, since the forged message `M’` will include the composite domain separator as evidence.
 The prohibition on key reuse between composite and single-algorithm contexts discussed in {{sec-cons-key-reuse}} further strengthens the non-separability in practice, but does not achieve Strong Non-Separability (SNS) since policy mechanisms such as this are outside the definition of SNS.

 Unforgeability properties are somewhat more nuanced.
-We recall first the definitions of Exitential Unforgeability under Chosen Message Attack (EUF-CMA) and Strong Unforgeability (SUF).The classic EUF-CMA game is in reference to a pair of algorithms `( Sign(), Verify() )` where the attacker has access to a signing oracle using the `Sign()` and must produce a message-signature pair `(m', s')` that is accepted by the verifier using `Verify()` and where `m` was never signed by the oracle.
+We recall first the definitions of Existential Unforgeability under Chosen Message Attack (EUF-CMA) and Strong Unforgeability (SUF).The classic EUF-CMA game is in reference to a pair of algorithms `( Sign(), Verify() )` where the attacker has access to a signing oracle using the `Sign()` and must produce a message-signature pair `(m', s')` that is accepted by the verifier using `Verify()` and where `m` was never signed by the oracle.
 SUF requires that the attacker cannot construct a new signature to an already-signed message.

 The pair `( CompositeML-DSA.Sign(), CompositeML-DSA.Verify() )` is EUF-CMA secure so long as at least one component algorithm is EUF-CMA secure since any attempt to modify the message would cause the EUF-CMA secure component to fail its `Verify()` which in turn will cause `CompositeML-DSA.Verify()` to fail.